danieldiamond/gitlab-analytics/transform/snowflake-dbt/models/sfdc/base/sfdc_base_doc.md

 {% enddocs %}

+{% docs sfdc_oppcontact_role_source %}

+The opportunity contact role source table contains contact information from opportunities as well as describes if the contact is the primary one for said opportunity.
+[Link to Documentation](https://developer.salesforce.com/docs/atlas.en-us.object_reference.meta/object_reference/sforce_api_objects_opportunitycontactrole.htm)

+{% enddocs %}

 {% docs sfdc_pov_source %}

 This table contains data on the proof of value.
 Note the API name for this source remained proof_of_concept after renaming of the SFDC custom object.